byjosh/tagged_bookmarks_export_tool/README.md

 ## Wishlist
 Given unlimited time & expertise:
- * Keyboard navigation (helps users with disabilities)
+ * Keyboard navigation (in general helps users with disabilities) - already good if running this on Windows or Linux
  * Internationalisation (broadens use beyond non-English speakers) would be top of list.